Semi-supervised Dense Keypoints Using Unlabeled Multiview Images

 where $\mathds{E}(\mathbf{x})$ is the expectation of geometric error at $\mathbf{x}$.
 The expectation of the geometric error measures the epipolar error over all possible matches in the other view image, i.e., $\forall \mathbf{x}'\in \Theta(\mathcal{I}')$.

 There are two limitations in the nearest neighbor search: (1) The correspondences are not exact, leading to a biased estimate of the geometric error expectation.
-For instance, a point that is not visible from another view is forced to be matched to a non-existing point, producing a large geometric error.
 (2) The argmin operation is not differentiable, which cannot be used to learn a dense keypoint detector in an end-to-end fashion.

-Instead, we make use of a soft correspondence to address these limitations.
-Consider a matchability in the body surface coordinate:
+Instead, we address these limitations by making use of a soft correspondence, or \textit{matchability}---a likelihood of a point being matched to another point as shown in Figure~\ref{Fig:concept}: